modagavr/pancake-wizard/README.md

 5. Enjoy winning!

 P.S.
 If you want to play Candle Genie instead of Pancake, start THIS BEAST with `npm run cg` or `yarn cg`

+P.S.S.
+NEW🔥STRATEGY: Start THIS BEAST `npm run start --exp` or `yarn start --exp`, to use with Candle Genie – `npm run cg --exp` or `yarn cg --exp`

 ### Feel free to contribute.
 Good Luck!